seankarltonlee/techrich-frontend/frontend/src/posts/how-i-got-in-tech.md

 I passed the interview.
 Then I passed another interview for App Academy!
 Then I applied to grad school for computer science!
 Then I got rejected again!
 From every school I applied!

-Except one (phew) USC accepted me into their Master’s program for computer science designed for scientists and engineers.
+Except one (phew).
 I dropped the bootcamps and went for grad school.

 What I would urge you to take from it is this, have a bias for action.
 I stopped hoping that someone would offer me a full-time position.
 I stopped hoping that someone would recognize the quality of my work.
 I stopped hoping for something (anything!) good to fall into my lap.